 Leaking = water damage (which, undetected, can lead to mold) = VERY BAD THINGS

 Water damage, if not addressed, can turn dire quickly.
 Water can come from a poor or degraded seal.
-It can be caused by damaged hoses or loose plumbing.
-Regular inspections can alert you to potential leaks so they can be repaired before they turn into the really big problems.
+Caused by damaged hoses or loose plumbing, regular inspections can alert you to potential leaks so they are repaired before they turn into the really big problems.

 The other way nasty leaking can occur is from water getting in through the seams of the rig.
 A seam exists everywhere two pieces of the structure meet.
 So there is a seam where the walls meet the roof, where the floor meets the walls.
 This can be the hardest to detect because water can find its way in through a seam and worm its way around before you ever notice (by sight or smell) it.

-Eggs are fiberglass trailers where fiberglass is sprayed into two molds, the top half and the bottom half.
+Fiberglass trailers, “eggs,” have the fiberglass sprayed into two molds, the top half and the bottom half.
 The belly band brings the two halves together and is the only seam.
 Eggs tend to leak less simply because there are fewer places for leaks to occur.

 As I delved into the world of fiberglass travel trailers, I knew I had a winner.
 My first RV decision made!
 From all RVs to travel trailer to fiberglass trailer, I made it down the funnel a little further.

 But with so many brands of eggs in the world, I still had a long way to go.
-In next month’s Logistics post, I’ll explain the difficult task of narrowing all eggs down to my top four.
+Next, I’ll explain the difficult task of narrowing all eggs down to my top four.

 Have you seen those tiny retro eggs that are all the rage, at least on Pinterest?
 They come in shades of pastels like blue, yellow, green and pink.
 Just like their cousin, the Easter egg, they make you squeal with delight.